ArticleMarch 3, 2026

 The Interleaving Effect

-Most students study one topic at a time:
+Most students study one topic at a time (blocked practice):

 Study Topic A (2 hours)